 33 Selected Stoic Quotes On Life And Happiness (Stoicism)

 Stoicism emerged as a Hellenistic religion, founded by Zeno of Citium in Athens.
-It had the influence of Socrates and the Cynics.
-Stoicism migrated from Greece to Rome, where it has flourished under the emperors, most of all Emperor Marcus Aurelius.
+It influenced Socrates and the Cynics.
+Stoicism migrated from Greece to Rome, where it flourished under the emperors, most of all Emperor Marcus Aurelius.

 Stoic Quotes On Life And Happiness